 Carlos as it meanders downhill, looping around a curve on the way to the

-signed junction with Michako Trail, beside an oak tree at about 3.91 miles.
+signed junction with Michako Trail, beside an oak tree at 3.9 miles.
 Pause

 at this junction to admire the work woodpeckers have done in transforming